NotsoanoNimus/yallic/README.md

 ## Compiling & Installing

-It's intended to be as simple as `make; make install`.
+It's intended to be as simple as `make; make install` if you intend to use the shared library.

 If for some reason the shared object (`.so`) file isn't playing nicely, manually place it in the typical library location (ex: `/usr/local/lib/`) and change file permissions accordingly.

+If you only want to compile the _static library_ for linkage in your own projects, use `make slib` to create the `lib/libyallic.a` file and use that with the `yallic.h` file in your project.

 ## Documentation